 The COVID-19 Testing Pilot Program provides payments to Wisconsin organizations that conduct eligible COVID-19 testing (for example, specimen collection and result communication) in community-based settings, outbreak-based settings, and in high-risk congregate settings.

-Eligible parties received $35 per person tested, including results communication, for testing conducted between August 13 and December 30, 2020.
+Eligible parties receive $20 per person tested, including results communication, for testing conducted.

 All public health departments and health care providers licensed by the State of Wisconsin are eligible for the COVID-19 Testing Pilot Program.
 The application deadline for testing reimbursement was December 16, 2020.